rose-collectionservices/collection-services-manual/08-RESTRICTION POLICIES/readme.md

 * D.	Financial records and records relating to donors are closed for 75 years from the date of creation.
   * All records of donors and donations made to the university are restricted for 75 years.
-  * Departmental budget information does not need to be restricted, unless there are records of salaries or other financial compensation paid to individuals (which falls under personnel records).
+  * Departmental budget information does not need to be restricted, unless there are records of salaries or other financial compensation paid to individuals (see personnel records below).
   * Financial information related to grants and awards, or donations for the specific purpose of funding grants, awards, etc., does not need to be restricted as this is public information (with the exception of salary info).
   * Expense reports and payment vouchers can be removed and discarded.